Fustli/k8s-deterministic-networking/project-context.md

 The Solution (Workaround B):
 We control bandwidth by patching the Kubernetes Deployment Annotations.

-Mechanism: The ML Controller patches kubernetes.io/egress-bandwidth: "50M" on the telemetry-upload deployment.
+Mechanism: The Flow Manager patches kubernetes.io/egress-bandwidth: "50M" on the telemetry-upload deployment.

 Result: Cilium Bandwidth Manager detects this annotation change and updates the eBPF maps in real-time without restarting the pod.